evrenvarol/outlook-taskboard/README.md

 # Outlook Taskboard
 Outlook Taskboard is a kanban board style view for Outlook Tasks.

-I found the original Kanban board implemeneted by Evren Varol.
+I found the original Kanban board implemented by Evren Varol.
 I looked at the forks and liked the changes by BillyMcSkintos, using the task status instead of folders.
 But he lost the drag&drop feature.